About Henry E. Childers, M.D.

 Dr. Henry Childers’ Personal Journey Into Integrative Medicine

 Sports injuries and a chronic degenerative shoulder condition led to my life-changing medical decision.
 After years of chronic pain I had to make a decision, “Do I have my shoulder and knee replaced as multiple doctors had recommended?
 Is there a better way?”
 I began investigating non-surgical treatments.

-Fortunately, I choose the non-surgical approach.
-This not only led to my physical recovery but also to an academic interest in cellular medicine, an integrative approach to treatment.
+Fortunately, I chose the non-surgical approach.
+This led to my physical recovery, but also to an academic interest in cellular medicine, an integrative approach to treatment.
 This discipline employs innovative and novel techniques including Frequency Specific Micro-current and Ortho-Mitochondrial Medicine using ozone, prolozone, platelet rich plasma and stem cells to heal and regenerate tissues, reduce inflammation, and detoxify cells.

 After experiencing the amazing result on my shoulder and knees, I realized that non-surgical treatments for most skeletal-muscular conditions have come of age.
 They are used throughout the world, especially in Europe and play an essential part in the treatment of professional athletes.
 Despite ample clarification in leading scientific and medical research, these treatments are not yet mainstream in the United States.

 Cellular medicine works by harnessing the body’s innate ability to grow and heal itself without all the drugs and invasive procedures that have become so prevalent in medicine today.
 It is effective because it works on the cellular level by stimulating gene expression, enhancing cellular metabolism, improving oxygen utilization, increases cellular detoxification including up-regulating hundreds of antioxidant’s response elements.
 Treatments such as Ozone Therapy can induce a rearrangement of the biochemical pathways, thereby activating second messengers in a cascade with a multiple system action.